opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 **SonarQube Scanner Installations**

-Go to `Manage Jenkins > Tools > SonarQube Scanner installations` and add a new SonarQube Scanner installation
+Go to `Manage Jenkins > Tools > SonarQube Scanner installations` and add a new SonarQube Scanner installation as below:

 - [x] SonarQube Scanner: `sonar-scanner` (Or use a suitable name)